The Counterstrain Technique

-Strain Counterstrain technique can be utilized in patients suffering from chronic pain related to the diseases such as fibromyalgia or osteoarthritis as well as acute traumas related to vehicle, sports, and other injuries.
-Since strain counterstrain is so gentle and non-traumatic, it is safe for and might bring tremendous positive effects even in most fragile patients – expecting women with pelvic pain, patients experiencing post-surgical trauma, or elderly patients suffering from osteoporosis or incontinence.
-This revolutionary technique also brings great effects in treating pain associated with excessive joint activity or hypermobility.
-As a result of the strain counterstrain therapy we can observe a decrease in pain and swelling as well as muscle guarding which accelerate the healing process and can lead to full recovery.
+The Counterstrain technique can be utilized in patients suffering from chronic pain related to the diseases such as fibromyalgia or osteoarthritis as well as acute traumas related to vehicles, sports, and other injuries.
+Since Counterstrain is so gentle and non-traumatic, it is safe for and might bring tremendous positive effects even in most fragile patients – expecting women with pelvic pain, patients experiencing post-surgical trauma, or elderly patients suffering from osteoporosis or incontinence.
+This revolutionary method also brings great effects in treating the pain associated with excessive joint activity or hypermobility.
+As a result of the Counterstrain therapy, we can observe a decrease in pain and swelling as well as muscle guarding which accelerates the healing process and can lead to full recovery.
 Many patients report lasting relief of chronic conditions and that after only one or two treatment sessions, attesting to methods’ tremendous effects, reaching far beyond temporary quality-of-life improvements.

 - Chronic edema